The department actively assists students in finding internships in local businesses, museums and other institutions.

 - Major corporations such as Google (special research projects, market analysis, etc.)

-The Career Development Center is an excellent resource for students considering an internship.
+The Boerigter Center for Calling and Career is an excellent resource for students considering an internship.
 Contact them before you receive an internship for ideas and assistance or after you have an internship to apply for credit.

 History Department Requirements

 The history department will also need the following: